glenux/code-preloader/README.md

 # Code-Preloader for ChatGPT

-Welcome to Code-Preloader, a tool designed to enhance the efficiency of ChatGPT by preloading all files within a specified root directory and concatenating them into a single file.
-This tool is particularly useful for preparing smaller codebases for processing by ChatGPT, as it allows for the inclusion of customized prompts through header and footer files.
+Code-Preloader is a specialized tool designed to streamline the process of working with ChatGPT on coding projects.
+It preloads and concatenates files from a specified directory, allowing for the seamless integration of customized prompts.
+This tool is ideal for those who seek an alternative to tools like GitHub Copilot, enabling a more efficient and tailored interaction with ChatGPT.

 ## Features